 A United Nations convoy sent to pick up 21 U.N. peacekeepers being held by Syrian rebels in the Golan Heights has reportedly been forced to retreat following shelling in the area.

-Reports say the U.N. vehicles entered the neighboring village of Jamla on Friday, but pulled out after Syrian military bombing made it impossible to travel further.
+Reports say the U.N. vehicles entered the village of Jamla on Friday, where the hostages are being held, but pulled out after Syrian military bombing made it impossible to travel further.

 The peacekeepers from the Philippines are part of a 1,000-plus force that patrols a zone between Israel and Syria in the Golan Heights.
 They were detained Wednesday by Syrian rebels who have identified themselves as the Martyrs of Yarmouk.

 U.N. officials have been negotiating their release with rebel commanders, who are demanding that Syrian government troops leave the area.
 President Bashar al-Assad has not commented on the incident.

 Video posted online by the Syrian Observatory for Human Rights shows some of the Filipino peacekeepers.
 One peacekeeper, who identified himself as the captain, said he and his men were safe.